 Compare that to my PlayStation Gold headset, which begins to lose signal at about 10ft and flat out goes dark at about 13-15ft on a single floor, and you can clearly see that the G533 has monster range.

 Equalizing Tones to Dial in the Perfect Pitch

 Anyone who’s serious about sound knows that the only true way to get the best experience is to dial in the tones yourself.
 And although the G533 comes with some truly killer presets (I’m not a HUGE fan of one of them, but hey, it can’t do everything perfectly), there’s just no substitute for breaking out the EQ and turning everything to 11.

 That’s where Logitech’s Gaming Software swoops in.
 Unlike other peripheral software on the market, LGS is beautifully intuitive and easy to manage.
 Upon booting it up, I immediately knew where to go, what to click on, and how to tweak the settings to get the exact sound I was looking for.
 Overall, it took about 20 minutes to download, install, and dial in the perfect sound.

 You can also tweak the robust DTS settings using LGS.
-Here, you can tweak sound settings at a granular level, configuring the headset precisely to your individual ears.
-As someone who suffers from hearing loss and sometimes struggles to pick out certain tones at certain frequencies, tweaking sounds via the EQ and DTS controls helped me dial in a comprehensive sound that was damn near perfect.
-I heard sounds in songs, movies, and games that I had never, ever heard before.
+Here, you can tweak sound settings at a granular level, configuring the headset precisely to your ears.
+As someone who suffers from hearing loss and sometimes struggles to pick out certain tones at certain frequencies, tweaking sounds via the EQ and DTS controls helped me dial in a full sound that was damn-near perfect.
+I heard sounds in songs, movies, and games that I had never heard before.